 - A great yoga playlist – Most people agree that music can make or break a yoga class.
-It’s not easy to build a good playlist, however we’ve got you covered (Anne makes incredible yoga playlists)
+It’s not easy to build a good playlist, however, we’ve got you covered (Here’s a vinyasa yoga playlist)

 - Get your taxes in order – As a yoga teacher, you’re most likely considered an “Independent Contractor” in the US.
 This means filling your taxes is a bit more complicated than normal employees.
-We published a guide on taxes for yoga teachers and we also recommend our friends premium product that will likely save you money on your taxes this year.
+We published a guide on taxes for yoga teachers and we also recommend a premium product that will likely save you money on your taxes this year.

 - Website Hosting with Bluehost – All websites need hosting.
 You can think of hosting as “paying rent” for your website to live on the internet.
 We use and recommend Bluehost which only costs about $7/month and comes with a free domain name (ie: YourName.com).
 Only takes 5-10 minutes to sign up and you can install WordPress on your site through Bluehost which saves some time.

 - Content Management System (CMS) – Most yoga teachers don’t know how to code their own website.
 Instead, we use Content Management Systems (CMS) like WordPress, SquareSpace, Wix, etc. We have always used WordPress and recommend it for yoga teachers.